ishgirwan/faqs_pytorch_scholarship/lesson4.md

                                transforms.Normalize((0.5, 0.5, 0.5), (0.5, 0.5, 0.5))])
 Why do we need it, and what it do?**

-answer by: @Carlo David
+Answer by: @Carlo David

-transforms are image transformations and helps us preprocess our data.
-They can be chained together using Compose()
+Transforms are image transformations and helps us preprocess our data.
+They can be chained together using Compose().

-using the value 0.5 will transform it in the range of (-1,1) which helps the model learn faster, If you don't normalize your inputs between (0,1) or (-1,1) you could not equally distribute importance of each input,  thus naturally  large values become dominant according to less values during neural network training,
+Using the value 0.5 will transform it in the range of (-1,1) which helps the model learn faster, If you don't normalize your inputs between (0,1) or (-1,1) you could not equally distribute importance of each input,  thus naturally  large values become dominant according to less values during neural network training,

 transforms.Normalize(mean, std)

 mean=(0.5, 0.5, 0.5), std=(0.5, 0.5, 0.5), we have 3 values since its RGB

 since we used transforms.ToTensor() it will convert our input data from 0-255 to 0-1 range